XanKeeTee/XanKeeTee/README.md

 ## I am a 2nd year DAW student and a technician in Microcomputer Systems and Networks.

-- 📚 Actualmente estoy aprendiendo sobre Backend y Frontend 😅
+- 📚 I am currently learning about Backend and Frontend 😅
 - 💪🏼 Future goals: Learn more about other technologies - Never stop creating new ideas.
 - ⚡ Die-hard fan of LocoWin.